Current Repo & Reverse Repo Rate 2025: Meaning, Impact & History

 |

 The Reserve Bank of India (RBI) lends money to Commercial Banks at a Repo Rate, helping banks maintain their liquidity in case of a shortage of funds or meeting regulatory requirements.
-The Repo Rate is one of the key tools to control inflation and maintain economic stability.
-As of April 9th, 2025, the Reserve Bank of India (RBI) has reduced the repo rate by 25 basis points (bps), bringing it down to 6.00%.
-The reverse repo rate remains unchanged at 3.35%.
-This move marks the second rate cut of the year, with the previous cut occurring in February 2025.
+Currently, the Reserve Bank of India (RBI) has maintained the repo rate at 5.50%.

 Current Repo Rate in India 2025